Nigerian Forest Security Service: History and Evolution

-Role in national security
+Mission

 Originally created to monitor forest activities and protect wildlife, the NHFSS now plays an instrumental role in maintaining peace and security, particularly in Nigeria's rural and forested regions.
 These areas have often been breeding grounds for armed groups, including Boko Haram, Islamic State – West Africa Province (ISWAP), and various bandit gangs, who exploit the vast forests as hideouts.